Vol. 7, Issue 1 (2019)

 How to cite this article:

 A Kumaravel, S Sivagnanam and S Paramasivan.
 Scanning electron microscopy of paraffin embedded white pulp of spleen of goats.
+International Journal of Chemical Studies.
 2019; 7(1): 26-28.